Joanna Toole Award (2023) - Surfrider Foundation Kauai (Korea, Japan, Taiwan, USA)

 Promisingly, the Korea Institute of Fisheries Science (KIFS) developed a biodegradable polymer to be used in the production of fishing nets, ropes and lines, which was first introduced in 2014.
 They continued to refine the product and in 2023 announced the patenting and commercial licensing of a new product which has been used in the injection molding of biodegradable ETEs (BETEs).
 In 2023, the Korean government subsidized the production and distribution of approximately 250,000 BETEs to Korean fishers.
 Surfrider, along with partners in Asia, were not able to find any other companies in production of biodegradable fishing gear, though one Japanese company, Nichimo, states that it is in the R&D phase of developing biodegradable material.

 Surfider also joined in collaboration with scientists at the University of California, Santa Barbara and the University of Rhode Island through their Nereid Project, in the design and production of BETEs using material produced by methanotrophic bacteria.
-The new BETEs are unique in that they are specifically designed to lessen the chances of entanglement of monk seal pups or ingestion by marine animals.
+The new BETEs are unique in that they are specifically designed to reduce ghost fishing and the chances of marine mammal entanglement or ingestion.

 Email and telephone discussions were also held with U.S. state fisheries officers responsible for managing hagfish fisheries on the west coast of the U.S. (Alaska, Washington, Oregon, California).
 All states have regulations regarding registering for the fisheries and recoding catch.
 There are no eel or hagfish fisheries in British Columbia, Canada.
 The hagfish fisheries on the U.S. west coast have diminished to such an extent that there are only 1-2 boats actively fishing in each of AK, WA, OR and perhaps 20 boats active along the entire coast of CA. Because of the small size of the fisheries, no one saw a need for any changes in policies or regulations.
 Fishers are being asked to test BETEs from KIFS to see how they hold up under US fishing practices and may later be engaged in testing BETEs from the Nereid Project.